 France's Greens start fight against new surveillance powers

-PARIS, Dec 11 (Reuters) - France's Green Party said it would back a campaign to force the constitutional court to review a new law that expands the government's powers to monitor phone and Internet connection data without authorisation from a judge.
+PARIS (Reuters) - France's Green Party said it would back a campaign to force the constitutional court to review a new law that expands the government's powers to monitor phone and Internet connection data without authorization from a judge.

 The new measure, which grants monitoring powers to additional agencies such as tax and finance authorities and broadens the reasons surveillance can be carried out, was included in a military budget law passed on Tuesday.
 In the Senate, 164 voted for the law and 146 against.

 To get the French law reviewed by the Constitutional Council, its opponents will need the backing of 60 senators and deputies.
 The Green Party has 27 members of parliament.

 The changes come after widespread outrage in Europe over revelations brought to light by former NSA contractor Edward Snowden about alleged spying carried out by the United States.

 According to Article 13 of the new law, French government agencies will be able to request connection data from telecom operators and Internet companies transmitted in real time, including location information from mobile phones.

 The grounds on which the government may carry out such surveillance have been expanded to include not only national security and counter-terrorism, but also to protect "the scientific and economic potential of France".

 The measure was passed despite the opposition of technology companies such as Google, Facebook and Microsoft, French telecom operators such as Orange, as well as the French data protection watchdog.